Personal income tax (IRPEF)

 For tax calculation purposes, tax deductions are available to reduce overall taxable income.

 Deductions are usually equal to 19% of the charges borne, reducing the gross taxation applicable.

 The following regional and municipal IRPEF surcharges may apply:

 - a regional of between 1.23% and 3.33% (established by the regional government on a yearly basis);

 - a municipal surcharge comprising of a first rate established each year by the state and applied throughout the national territory and a second rate not exceeding 0.8% p.a. established by the individual municipality (under some circumstances the rate could rise further by a further 0.3%).

 Expatriates benefiting from the dedicated Italian special tax regime

-The Italian Government has adopt a new scheme under which expatriates (non-residents taxpayers), residents in the EU or EEA (European Economic Area), will benefit from full deductions and allowances on their taxable income (so-called “Schumacher-rule”).
+The Italian Government has adopted a new scheme under which expatriates (non-residents taxpayers), residents in the EU or EEA (European Economic Area), will benefit from full deductions and allowances on their taxable income (so-called “Schumacher-rule”).